StarYQ/dubious_clicker/README.md

 Enter the URL in the terminal in response to the `"Enter URL"` prompt.

-Make sure you've already clicked through the prompts for new visitors to the site, or else the clicking won't start.
+Make sure you've already clicked through the prompt for new visitors to the site, or else the clicking won't work.
+You can also click through it during the 5 second window given before the clicking starts.

 To stop the automation, just terminate the program with:
 ```sh